Internationalizing (i18n) Application Content

 The following are important considerations when importing i18n keys:

-• If the current project contains i18n keys, the imported keys are added to the existing i18n file.
+- If the current project contains i18n keys, the imported keys are added to the existing i18n file.

-• If the name of an existing key is the same as an imported key, then the imported key values overwrite the existing key values.
+- If the name of an existing key is the same as an imported key, then the imported key values overwrite the existing key values.

-• If the name of an existing key is the same as an imported key but the locales are different, then only those locales that are common are overwritten.
+- If the name of an existing key is the same as an imported key but the locales are different, then only those locales that are common are overwritten.

-• If the imported i18n keys have locales that are not defined in the current project, then Quantum Visualizer activates these locales in the current project, and then assigns the imported i18n values.
+- If the imported i18n keys have locales that are not defined in the current project, then Quantum Visualizer activates these locales in the current project, and then assigns the imported i18n values.

 Resource Bundle

 A resource bundle is a properties file that contains all the i18n keys, along with their values.
 It is locale-specific, that is, you will have one resource bundle per locale.
 To use resource bundles, you design your application to access the locale of choice at run-time, depending on the language the user chooses to display the app in.
 When the user chooses a different language, the resource bundle for that locale is implemented.
-A resource bundle follows the naming convention of <language_Country>.properties.
-For example,
+A resource bundle follows the naming convention of <language_Country>.properties

-• For the United States English locale, the resource bundle is en_US.properties
+- For the United States English locale, the resource bundle is en_US.properties

-• For the French Canadian locale, the resource bundle is fr_CA.properties.
+- For the French Canadian locale, the resource bundle is fr_CA.properties.

 Updating i18N Keys on Android Applications